AnicetNgrt/flore1/README.md

 ---
 ### <a name="textasset.prtcrd"></a>📌 prtcrd [property](#textasset-props)
 ##### Description:
 A python set of (x, y) tuples representing all the coordinates in the chart.
-In other words, it is the set of all the cells covered by
+In other words, it is the set of all the cells covered by a [Sprite](#engine.textasset.textsprite) instance resulting of this Asset instance.
+Note that thoses coordinates are relative to the

 ---
 ## <a name="engine.textasset.textsprite"></a>📜 Engine.TextAsset.TextSprite [(sub)class](#classes)